saymrwulf/fpga-verilog-lab/notes.md

-2023-05-23T07:55:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2023-05-23T08:22:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2023-05-23T02:44:00 - Late-night bugfix on financial RL environment (fpga-verilog-lab)
+2023-05-23T07:55:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2023-05-23T08:22:00 - Quick fix, referencing a known issue from the official repo (fpga-verilog-lab) 2023-05-23T02:44:00 - Late-night bugfix on financial RL environment (fpga-verilog-lab) 2023-07-09T07:41:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab)